Estimation in functional regression for general exponential families: Introduction

 \section{Introduction}

-Our main purpose in this paper is to extend the theory developed by \citet{HallHorowitz2007AnnStat}---for regression with mean a linear functional of an unknown square integrable function~$\BB$ defined on a compact interval of the real line---to observations $y_i$ from an exponential famly whose canonical parameter is of the form $\int_0^1\BB(t)\XX_i(t)\,dt$ for observed Gaussian processes~$\XX_i$.
+There has been extensive exploratory and theoretical study of \textit{functional data analysis} (FDA) over the past two decades.
+Two monographs by Ramsay and Silverman (\citeyear{RamsaySilverman2002,RamsaySilverman2005}) provide comprehensive discussions on methods and applications.

+Among many problems involving functional data, slope estimation in functional linear regression has received substantial attention in literature, for example, by \cite{CardotFerratySarda2003}, \cite{LiHsing2007} and \cite{HallHorowitz2007}.
+In particular, \cite{HallHorowitz2007} established minimax rates of convergence and proposed rate-optimal estimators based on spectral truncation (regression on functional principal components).
+They showed that the optimal rates depend on the smoothness of the slope function and the decay rate of the eigenvalues of the covariance kernel of the functional independent variable.

-Our methods introduce several new technical devices.
-We establish a sharp approximation for maximum likelihood estimators for exponential families parametrized by linear functions of $m$-dimensional parameters, for an~$m$ that grows with sample size.
-We develop a change of measure argument---inspired by ideas from Le Cam's theory of asymptotic equivalence of models---to eliminate the effect of bias terms from the asymptotics of maximization estimators.
-And we obtain improved bounds for projections onto subspaces defined by eigenfunctions of perturbations of compact operators, bounds that simplify arguments involving estimates of unknown covariance kernels.
+In this paper, we study optimal rates of convergence for slope estimation in functional generalized linear models, for which little theory is known.
+We introduce several new technical devices to overcome the problems caused by nonlinearity of the link function.
+To analyze our estimator, we establish a sharp approximation for maximum likelihood estimators for exponential families parametrized by linear functions of $N$-dimensional parameters, for an $N$ that grows with sample size; see Lemma~\ref{AnBn}.
+We develop a change-of-measure argument---inspired by ideas from Le Cam's theory of asymptotic equivalence of models---to eliminate the effect of bias terms caused by the nonlinearity of the link function; see Sections~\ref{known} and~\ref{unknown}.

-More precisely, we consider problems where the observed data consist of independent, identically distributed pairs $(y_i,\XX_i)$ where each $\XX_i$ is a Gaussian process indexed by a compact subinterval of the real line, which with no loss of generality we take to be~$[0,1]$.
-We write~$\Leb$ for Lebesgue measure on the Borel sigma-field of~$[0,1]$.
-We denote the corresponding norm and inner product in the space $\ll^2(\Leb)$ by~$\norm{\cdot}$ and~$\inner\cdot\cdot$.
+We consider problems where the observed data consist of independent, identically distributed pairs $(y_i,\XX_i)$ where each $\XX_i$ is a Gaussian process indexed by a compact subinterval of the real line, which with no loss of generality we take to be $[0,1]$.
+Assume, for each $i$, that the random variable $y_i$ conditional on the process~$\XX_i$, follows a distribution $Q_{\lambda_i}$, where $\{Q_\lambda\dvtx \lambda\in\RR\}$ is a one-parameter exponential family.
+The density function of $Q_{\lambda}$ is specified in equation (\ref{gexpmodel}).
+We take parameter $\lambda_i$ to be a linear functional of $\XX_i$ of the form